valkey-io/valkey-rfc/Bloom.md

 bloom specific configurations and the bloom ACL category.

 * Module name: bf
-* Data type name: bloom
+* Data type name: bloomfltr
 * Module shared object file name: valkeybloom.so

 With the Module name as "bf", ValkeyBloom is compatible with ReBloom in its Module name which is accessible by clients through HELLO, MODULE LIST, and INFO commands.
 Also, metrics and configs will be prefixed with this name (by design for Modules).

 Regarding the Module Data type name, because ValkeyBloom's Module Data type (the current version) is not compatible with ReBloom, it is not named same as ReBloom's.
+We are naming it "bloomfltr" and it is exactly 9 characters as enforced by core Valkey logic for Module data types.
 This will allow us to create a new Module Data Type in the future which can be compatible with the ReBloom and this will be named the same as ReBloom's Bloom Filter data type.
 When we do this, we will need to support both Data Types (current version) and the future version and their names must be unique.